Protiviti: History

 In 2006, Protiviti acquired the assets of PG Lewis & Associates, a leading national provider of Data Forensics and Cybersecurity services founded in 2003 by serial technology entrepreneur, Paul G. Lewis.
 Financial terms were not disclosed.

+The following year Protiviti acquired the bankruptcy consulting firm PENTA Advisory Services, LLC with locations in Baltimore, Maryland and Richmond, Virginia.
+PENTA provided restructuring and insolvency services, litigation services and US bankruptcy trustee services.
+Financial details regarding the transaction were not disclosed.

+In 2015, Protiviti acquired Decision First Technologies.

 In January 2019, Protiviti expanded its Middle East & North African presence by launching an office in Cairo, Egypt.
 The new location is the first Member Firm in North Africa, and is led by Managing Director Ashraf Fahmy, a former Deloitte partner in Egypt and with the firm's enterprise risk practice in Abu Dhabi.

 In February 2019, Protiviti added Gauteng-based internal audit and forensic services firm SekelaXabiso CA (SkX) as its first member firm in South Africa.
 The new firm will serve domestic firms as well as international firms looking for support to enter the South African market.
 The firm houses over 200 consultants, and has offices in the major financial centres of Gauteng and Durban.

 For fiscal year 2019, Protiviti's revenue exceeded US$1 billion for the first time in its 18-year history.

-In March 2020, Protiviti expanded its European footprint by opening 3 new offices in Zurich, Switzerland, and Berlin and Düsseldorf, Germany.
+In March 2020, Protiviti expanded its European footprint by opening 3 new offices in Zürich, Switzerland, and Berlin and Düsseldorf, Germany.
 Protiviti's global network of member firms operate as independently owned and operated entities, but have access to the firm's resources despite not possessing agency to act on Protiviti's behalf.